-Sweet puppy breath, Frito-smelling toes, lap snuggles and then–OH NO, puppy diarrhea!
+We love snuggling baby dogs with sweet puppy breath, Frito-smelling toes, lap snuggles, and then–OH NO, puppy diarrhea!
 What’s a pet parent to do about dog loose motion?
 We’ve already had this issue with our new pup, Shadow, and had to deal with it.

 Of course, adult dogs also suffer from the occasional loose stool as well.
 At any age, dog diarrhea can be a sign of something serious that needs immediate attention.
 This is not about puppy accidents during house training, but an illness your dog can’t control.
 Knowing home remedies, dog first aid, and when to call the vet about puppy diarrhea could save your pet’s life.